 - SeaTac, WA $15.00

-Washington will have the highest state hourly rate in 2014.
+Washington state will have the highest state hourly rate in 2014.
 (It was the first state to exceed $9.00, which it did in 2012 by setting its rate at $9.04.)
-The SeaTac minimum wage was a measure passed by voters and will be the highest municipal hourly rate in 2014; however, it’s only for airport-related hospitality and transportation workers and currently undergoing a challenge in court.
+SeaTac, a suburb of Seattle and where the Seattle-Tacoma International Airport is located, raised its minimum wage to $15 in a measure passed by voters.
+Subsequently, it will be the highest municipal hourly rate in 2014; however, it’s only for airport-related hospitality and transportation workers and currently undergoing a challenge in court.